01-02 - Foundations - Dig Foundation

 Hire a compactor (if required)

-Depending on the soil characteristics, the bottom of the excavated footing trench may need to be thoroughly compacted, particularly in areas where large rocks were removed.
+Depending on the soil characteristics, the bottom of the excavated footing trench may need to be compacted, particularly in areas where large rocks were removed.
 (Do not try to compact the under slab area because it will likely cause the edges to cave into the footing trench.)
-The best way to do the compaction is to hire a compactor machine for a day.
+The best way to do the compaction if it is needed is to hire a compactor machine for a day.
 You need one that is 5HP or more.

 The subgrade needs be compacted to 95% relative compaction.
 Move compactor over every square foot of soil until the soil is firm and smooth looking.
 It is possible to have the soil tested to measure the compaction.